Stitch Fix

-Stitch Fix is an online personal styling service in the United States and United Kingdom.
+Stitch Fix, Inc. is an online personal styling service in the United States.
 It uses recommendation algorithms and data science to personalize clothing items based on size, budget and style.
 The company was founded in 2011 and had an initial public offering in 2017 with a valuation of $1.6 billion.
-Stitch Fix generated more than $1 billion in sales during 2018 and reported 3.4 million customers in June 2020.
-It is headquartered in San Francisco, California and employs 8,000 people worldwide.
+Stitch Fix generated $1.6 billion in net revenue in its fiscal year 2023, a decrease of 21% year-over-year and reported 3,297,000 active clients in September 2023.
+It is headquartered in San Francisco, California and employs 5,860 people worldwide as of July 29, 2023.

 History

 Stitch Fix was founded in 2011 by Katrina Lake and former J.Crew buyer Erin Morrison Flynn.
 The business was originally called Rack Habit, and was initially run out of Lake's apartment in Cambridge, Massachusetts.
 The company began by catering only to women, but it has subsequently expanded to men's clothing, plus sizes, maternity wear, and kids.

 In 2014, Stitch Fix started to be profitable.
 In July 2016, the company ended its fiscal year with recorded sales of $730 million, and in May 2017, the company had raised $42 million from outside investors.

 In November 2017, the company went public on Nasdaq.
 It was the first female-led company to launch an IPO in over a year.

 In October 2018, several class action lawsuits were brought against Stitch Fix alleging that the company had violated federal securities laws by making misleading statements about its growth prospects.

 As of 2019, the company had 8,000 employees including 5,100 stylists and more than 100 data scientists.

 On June 2, 2020, the company announced layoffs for 1,400 employees, which was 18% of its total workforce, all of whom were remote workers in California.
 The affected employees were given the option of remaining with the company if they relocated.
 The online retailer also announced it would hire roughly 2,000 stylists in cities that have a lower cost of living than those in California, such as Austin, Cleveland, Dallas, Minneapolis, and Pittsburgh.

 In August 2021, Elizabeth Spaulding replaced founder Katrina Lake as CEO.
 In January 2023, Spaulding stepped down as CEO, and Lake returned as interim CEO.
+Former Macy's executive Matt Baer was named CEO in June 2023.

+In June 2022, Stitch Fix laid off approximately 15% of its salaried staff, which equated to around 330 employees, citing slowing growth in the e-commerce retail industry as the reason for the cuts.

+In January 2023, Stitch Fix announced significant layoffs, cutting approximately 20% of its salaried workforce, alongside the departure of CEO Elizabeth Spaulding and the return of founder Katrina Lake as interim CEO; this decision was made due to declining sales and a need to restructure the company.